 Excellent treatments are available for glaucoma.
 Treatment is aimed at lowering the pressure in the eye.
 Pressure control is usually achieved with medications or laser therapy.
 When these are not enough, surgery is performed.
 A variety of glaucoma procedures are performed by our glaucoma specialists, tailored to the individual’s needs.

 SLT, or selective laser trabeculoplasty, is an in-office procedure that aims light energy at the natural drain of the eye.
-This can allow for improved outflow of fluid through the eye’s natural drain, known as the trabecular meshwork.
+This can allow for the improved outflow of fluid through the eye’s natural drain, known as the trabecular meshwork.
 This repeatable procedure is intended to lower the eye pressure and can be used along with or in place of eye drops to control your glaucoma.

 Laser iridotomy is a treatment for closed-angle glaucoma.
 It creates a tiny opening in the colored part of the eye, or iris, to prevent backup of fluid behind the iris and allow it to flow into the natural drainage system.